One Stop for Growth Development Continuum

 Example Projects:

-Funding to support improvements to public land and infrastructure that leverages and supports private investment in the community.
-These are predevelopment and implementation grants for projects that improve public infrastructure such as roadways, streets, bridges, culverts, water/sewer, other public utilities, etc. Investments will be targeted to projects that require the infrastructure improvements or expansion to support and/or facilitate new growth or address road safety issues.
+The Infrastructure category supports improvements to land and infrastructure that leverages and supports private investment in the community.
+These are predevelopment and implementation grants for projects that improve infrastructure such as roadways, streets, bridges, culverts, water/sewer, other utilities, etc. Coastal communities can also request funding to support infrastructure projects that enable economic activity in all sectors of the blue economy.
+Investments will be targeted to projects that require the infrastructure improvements or expansion to support and/or facilitate new growth or address road safety issues.

 Programs in this Category: